bytebase/bytebase.com/content/docs/tutorials/just-in-time-database-access-part2.md

 ---

-This is Part 2 of our tutorial series on implementing Just-in-Time (JIT) access:
+This is Part 2 of our tutorial series on implementing Just-in-Time (JIT) database access:

 - Part 1: [Grant JIT database access via Bytebase GUI](/docs/tutorials/just-in-time-database-access-part1)
 - Part 2: Approve JIT database access via Slack (this one)
-- Part 3: Request JIT database access via Slack

 ## Overview